Codecademy/docs/content/javascript/concepts/arrays/terms/findLastIndex/findLastIndex.md

 The function can be invoked with two arguments:

-- `element`: The current element we are iterating through.
+- `element`: The current element in the iteration.
 - `index` (optional): The index of the array element.

 ## Example